-- Click the Selected segments of your list, or specific supporters button to send the email to only certain people.
+- Click the Selected groups of your list, or specific supporters button to send the email to only certain people.
 If you choose this option, you'll be given two additional options:

-- Choose additional supporters to receive this email—You can also add specific supporters if they are not part of the segment you chose.
-Start typing in the search box and all supporters who match your search conditions will be shown.
+- Choose additional supporters to receive this email—You can also add specific supporters if they are not part of the chosen segment.
+Start typing in the search box and you'll see all supporters who match your search conditions.
 Hit the + symbol next to the supporters you want to add.
 You can add as many as you want.

-- Click the Use a Custom Supporter Query button to send the email to supporters as defined in an ad hoc Supporter Query you can create "on-the-fly".
+- Click the Use a Custom Supporter Query button to send the email to supporters as defined in an ad hoc Supporter Query you can create 'on-the-fly'.
 For example, select everyone within a 50-mile radius of a particular zip code.
 The query to define the audience runs when the email is sent.
-Spot-checking results of the query is not possible on-the-fly; if that is a requirement of developing the audience, defining a dynamic Group is necessary instead.
+Spot-checking results of the query are not possible on the fly; if that is a requirement of developing the audience, defining a dynamic Group is necessary instead.

-4. Total Audience Reach represents count of eligible recipients based on the targeted list from Step 1 but subtracting a count of the list of Supporters excluded in Steps 2 and 3.
+- Total Audience Reach represents a count of eligible recipients based on the targeted list from Step 1 but subtracting a count of the list of Supporters excluded in Steps 2 and 3.
 Subscribers are only counted once, so if you add a supporter that's already part of a selected group—or who hasn't subscribed—your reach won't increase.

 Step 4: Compose Your Email